 mysql -u root -h SERVER -p

-- Default Database–type the name of one of your databases found on the MySQL server (which can be listed from the MySQL console with the query SHOW DATABASES;)
+- Default Database: The name of one of your databases found on the MySQL server, which can be listed from the MySQL console with the query SHOW DATABASES;.

-Once you’ve filled out the details, click Test to make sure the connection works (it should).
+Once you’ve filled out the details, click Test to make sure the connection works.
 After getting the OK, give the connection a name and click Save.
-Finally, click Connect and the GUI should successfully connect to your remote database, where you can get to work (Figure B).
+Finally, click Connect, and the GUI should successfully connect to your remote database (Figure B).

-Congratulations, not only have you configured MySQL 8 for remote connections, you’ve created a user with access to all databases, and connected to the remote server with both the command line and a GUI.
-Time to don your DB admin hat and get to work.
+Congratulations, not only have you configured MySQL 8 for remote connections, you’ve created a user with access to all databases and connected to the remote server with both the command line and a GUI.
+Time to don your database admin hat and get to work.